2.19. ORCA and Symmetry¶

 |

-Setting both switches false
+Setting both switches false would allow the symmetry of the molecule

-detect.
-Therefore this setting is strongly discouraged.
+Therefore this setting is not recommended.

-2.19.3.
+2.19.4.
 Default alignment of the symmetry elements with the coordinate system¶

 If ORCA determines the point group of a molecule and the user has not selected any special options, the following principles apply to the manner in which the symmetry elements of the full point group are aligned with the coordinate system: